zealousAnemone/ag-grid-next-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Note that if you are deploying this project on your own machine, you will need to connect to your own data source to populate the grid with data.
-The data should be an array of objects with the following structure:
+Note that the demo of this app connects to a database.
+If you deploy the project on your own machine, your grid will populate with dummy data in the absence of a database connection.
+Alternatively, you can create your own data source.
+If you do this, the data should be an array of objects with the following structure:

 ```json
 {